Southern Downs Draft Planning Scheme Review - Stage 2

 In Queensland, a planning scheme is a legal document developed and adopted by a local council under the Planning Act 2016 (QLD).
 It sets out the framework for managing the use of land and development within a local government area and planning for anticipated growth.

 We want the final Scheme to reflect the needs, concerns, and ambitions of the people who live, work and invest in the Southern Downs.
+State planning regulations mandate that a local government must consult their community when drafting a new planning scheme - Council has taken this opportunity to ensure the conversation is genuine and considerate.

 In 2021, Council identified 5 key areas to consider in the draft Planning Scheme: